DeadWisdom/flask-static-tutorial/README.md

 ### When to not use JAMStack

-JAMStack only has one place where classic markup generation is better, and that's when you need to generate a lot of _content_, i.e. Markup, depending on the user viewing it or based on dynamic data.
+JAMStack only has one place where classic markup generation is better, and that's when you need to generate a lot of _content_, i.e. Markup, depending on the user viewing or based on dynamic data.

 With something like a stock-ticker, that's fine because it comes from an API.
-But for something like a CMS, where the content often changes based on changes from a database, then classic Jinja rendering is still where it's at.
+But for something like a CMS, where the content often changes via a database, then classic Jinja rendering is still where it's at.

 Still a lot of the promises of database-driven CMS's have yet to materialize, and people are increasingly finding it easier to simply change the content in the source code and redeploy, especially when it's done automatically and quickly.

-Further it's simple to put content generation behind an API endpoint, maybe even a serverless one.
+Further it's simple to put some content generation behind an API endpoint, if you don't need a lot done that way.

 # Generating Static Websites with Flask

 This technique allows you to generate a static website in much the same way you'd make a classic Flask app.
-And this example parallels examples shown by generators like 11ty and Jekyll, but in my opinion is better because it allows us to use Python, Flask and all the great tools that come with.
-Now, we could easily use Django, FastAPI, Starlette, or any other framework for this, but Flask has two extensions that make the process really easy: Frozen-Flask and Flask-Pages.
+And this example parallels examples shown by generators like 11ty, Gatsby, and Jekyll, but in my opinion is better because it allows us to use Python, Flask and all the great tools that come with.
+Now, we could easily use Django, FastAPI, Starlette, or any other framework for this, but Flask has two extensions that make the process really easy: Frozen-Flask and Flask-FlatPages.

 We're going to break our endeavour into these goals: